adodonas/its/README.md

 # Dataset

-Here's a clear and concise summary of the data we are working with.
-During our thorough examination of multiple data sources, we encountered inconsistencies across various data fields.
-Consequently, we opted to gather data from specific databanks, namely the Ministry of Environmental Protection of Israel and the Meteorological Service of Israel.
-We also explored the databank of the Israel Central Bureau of Statistics but deemed it unsuitable due to the substantial costs associated with data cleaning and engineering.
+The dataset we're using comprises data from multiple sources.
+However, we noticed inconsistencies across various data fields, leading us to select specific data sources.
+We chose to use data from the Ministry of Environmental Protection of Israel and the Meteorological Service of Israel.
+Although we also considered the databank of the Israel Central Bureau of Statistics, we decided against it due to the significant costs of data cleaning and engineering.

-From the Ministry of Environmental Protection, we obtained principal pollution measures such as NO, NOX, NO2, SO2 (detailed explanations for each will follow).
-On the other hand, we sourced the WS, WD, and RH features from the Meteorological Service of Israel, features which have been highly recommended based on past studies.
-In addition to these, we incorporated categorical features such as the day of the week and area into our dataset.
+From the Ministry of Environmental Protection, we gathered key pollution measurements such as NO, NOX, NO2, and SO2.
+From the Meteorological Service of Israel, we sourced the WS, WD, and RH features, which have been highly recommended in prior studies.
+We also incorporated categorical features like the day of the week, area, and lockdown status into our dataset.

 ![](img/diagram.png)